• Skip to primary navigation

 Sopa Seca is a comfort food that can be served as both a main dish and a side dish, depending on the context and the accompanying meal.
 Its versatility allows it to be enjoyed in different ways.
 If the dish is not served as part of a "comida" or lunch, it could be served as:

 1. Main Dish: Sopa Seca can be served as a standalone main course.
 In this case, it is typically accompanied by a side of beans or a salad.
-It is a satisfying and flavorful dish that can be enjoyed on its own, particularly for lunch or a light dinner.
+It is perfect for lunch or a light dinner.

 2. Side Dish: Sopa Seca can also be served as a side dish alongside other main courses.
-It pairs well with grilled meats, roasted vegetables, or other Mexican dishes such as enchiladas or tacos.
-In this context, it acts as a flavorful complement to the main dish, adding variety to the meal.
+It pairs well with grilled meats, roasted vegetables, or other Mexican dishes such as enchiladas or tacos, adding variety to the meal.

 3. Potluck or Buffet: Sopa Seca is often a popular addition to potluck gatherings or buffet-style events.
-It can be served in a large dish or tray, allowing people to serve themselves and enjoy it as part of a larger spread of dishes.
+You can serve it in a large dish or tray, allowing people to serve themselves and enjoy it as part of a larger spread of dishes.
+Add on the table a generous bowl filled with my popular homemade guacamole.

 Expert tip: It would be a good idea to portion the Sopa Seca before freezing, so you can thaw and reheat only the amount you need at a time.